Jadugora: Languages

+Religion

 Infrastructure

 According to the District Census Handbook 2011, Purbi Singhbhum, Jadugora covered an area of 6.94 km2.
 It has an annual rainfall of 1,030.2 mm.
 Among the civic amenities, it had 22 km of roads with closed drains, the protected water supply involved tapwater from treated sources, hand pump, overhead tank.
 It had 3,454 domestic electric connections, 300 road lighting points.
 Among the medical facilities, it had 1 hospital (with 65 beds), 2 dispensaries, 2 health centres, 1 family welfare centre, 25 maternity and child welfare centres, 25 maternity homes, 1 nursing home, 25 veterinary hospitals, 4 medicine shops.
 Among the educational facilities it had 6 primary schools, 5 middle schools, 3 secondary schools, 1 senior secondary school, the nearest general degree college at Jamshedpur, 22 km away.
 It had 1 non-formal education centre (Sarva Shiksha Abhiyan), 1 auditorium/ community hall.
 Important commodities it produced were uranium, mats, baskets, earthen pots.
 It had the branch offices of 3 nationalised banks, 1 cooperative bank.